 According to a Dental Association of Connecticut, it doesn’t even have to be a high-intensity sport-related injury that can lead to a dental emergency.
 It can be something as simple as tossing around a Frisbee at a barbecue or a slippery pool surface.

-Some of the common injuries that dentists report during the summer include misjudging the depth of water while diving and from collisions in contact sports, like soccer, football, and even baseball.
+Dental sports injuries can be a frightening experience for children and adults of any age.
+Some of the common injuries that dentists report during the summer months include misjudging the depth of water while diving and from collisions in contact sports like soccer, football and even baseball.
 These injuries could cause the following dental emergencies:

-“At Princeview Dental, patients and their parents are always being urged to be aware of their surroundings and to play safe; for children involved in high-intensity sports, this means taking the proper precautions to stop dental emergencies before they happen.
+At Princeview Dental, patients and their parents are always being urged to be aware of their surroundings and to play safe; for children involved in high-intensity sports, this means ideally taking the proper precautions to stop dental emergencies before they happen.